Mr. Superlove

 Mr. Superlove is the debut studio album by Cincinnati, Ohio-based indie rock band Ass Ponys.
 It was originally released in 1990 on OKra Records, and was subsequently reissued by Anyway Records with several bonus tracks.
-It was produced by the Afghan Whigs' bassist John Curley, and was recorded in his house.
+John Curley produced and recorded the album at his home studio.
 Upon its initial release, the album became a commercial flop due to distribution problems.
 In 2006, select remastered songs from the album and its follow-up, Grim, along with various new outtakes, covers, and live versions, were released by Shake It Records on the album The Okra Years.

 Covers of title track

 A cover of the album's title track appears on What Jail is Like EP, a 1993 EP by the Afghan Whigs.
 The Whigs' cover of the track also appears on a 7" single released soon after Mr. Superlove, which also featured a cover of the Whigs' song "You, My Flower" by the Ass Ponys, and on the 2014 reissue of the Whigs's 1993 album Gentlemen.